 The Sheriff's Electronic Home Detention Program is an alternative custody program that allows low-risk inmates to serve the last portion of a jail sentence at home, making more space available in our jail for inmates who pose a greater threat to our community.
 This program also allows inmates to work and to attend school, medical appointments, and drug, alcohol, and mental health treatment.

 While on Electronic Home Detention, inmates wear an ankle bracelet that allows jail staff to track their movements in the community using the GPS technology.
-Participants must have a pre-arranged weekly schedule, and must remain within a 50-mile radius of the jail and inside the State of Oregon.
+Participants must have a pre-arranged weekly schedule, and must remain within the 50-mile radius of the Washington County Jail and in Oregon.
 Participants are subject to random home visits and cannot live with anyone who is on parole or probation, or with one of their victims.
 All weapons, alcohol, and illegal drugs must be removed from the residence, and all adults must consent in writing to searches by law enforcement before the inmate starts the program.

 How to Apply